 The landscaping of the 163 acre gardens was designed and developed by the renowned Capability Brown, much of which is still as he planned it.
 In the years that followed, the Palace was sympathetically enhanced by the architect Richard Norman Shaw who added many fine features including the Great Hall.

-In more recent times the Palace served as a Red Cross Building in the First World War, in the mid 1920’s became the Golf Course Club House and then for 43 years was the home of the Royal School of Church Music.
+In more recent times the Palace served as a Red Cross Building in the First World War, in the mid 1920’s it became the Golf Course Club House and then for 43 years it was the home of the Royal School of Church Music.